Butternut Squash Stew

 - 1 red bell pepper seeded and chopped

 - 2 cups vegetable stock

-- (1) 15 ounce can kidney beans, rinsed and drained
+- 15 ounces kidney beans rinsed and drained

-- Juice from 1 lime, plus lime wedges for serving
+- 1 lime juiced, plus lime wedges for serving

 - Heat the olive oil in a large soup pot or Dutch oven over medium heat.
 Add the onion and cook until translucent, about 6 minutes.

 - Add the garlic, chili powder, cumin, and paprika and saute for 1 minute, then add the butternut squash and red bell pepper and saute for 1 minute more.

 - Add the diced tomatoes and vegetable stock and stir until combined.
 Bring to a boil over medium heat then lower the heat to medium low and simmer for 30 minutes.

 - Add the kidney beans and corn and cook for 15 minutes longer or until the squash is tender.
 Once tender, stir in the swiss chard and cook just until wilted, about 2 minutes.